 What can you test with urgency based incentives?

-• If the visitor knows that a consulting firm can only one take one more client, then he is more likely to act.
+- If the visitor knows that a consulting firm can take one more client, then he is more likely to respond right away

 Quantity limitations could be created/managed, by ordering lower quantities from suppliers, or naturally occurring, by visitors buying so many items that the product runs out.
 In either case, emphasizing the scarcity of an offer through copy and design can have a positive impact on conversions.

 What should you test with scarcity based incentives?